Joseph Brotherton: Salford's first member of parliament

+Vegetarianism

+Brotherton viewed vegetarianism as integral to personal health, moral progress, and social peace, reflecting his broader pacifist and humanitarian principles.
+He argued that dietary reform was a cornerstone of broader societal reform, linking temperance in eating and drinking to the reduction of human misery and the increase of happiness.

+In response to the food shortages of 1847, Brotherton played a key role in setting up vegetable soup kitchens in Manchester to provide relief.
+Inspired by the success of this initiative, Brotherton collaborated with other local vegetarians to create an organisation dedicated to promoting vegetarianism.
+He presided as chairman at the inaugural meeting of the Vegetarian Society, held in September of that year.
+During its early years, the Society relied primarily on pamphlets authored by Brotherton to advance its mission and increase public awareness of the organization.

-Death
+Death and legacy

 Brotherton died suddenly from a heart attack aged 73 in January 1857, while travelling to a meeting in Manchester.
-He was buried on 14 January in the new Weaste municipal cemetery, Salford, the first interment at the cemetery he campaigned for, following a two and a half mile long funeral procession.
+He was buried on 14 January in the new Weaste Cemetery, Salford, the first interment at the cemetery he campaigned for, following a two and a half mile long funeral procession.

 A Joseph Brotherton Memorial Fund was established, and a statue of Brotherton was erected in Peel Park in 1858.
 The statue was dismantled in 1954 and sold into private ownership in 1969.
 At the time Salford City Council were looking for any additional revenue and it sold the statue to a scrap metal merchant.
 He was aware of the rivalry between the two cities so he approached Manchester with the suggestion they might buy it.
 It was purchased by Manchester City Council in 1986, and was resited at Riverside Walk, overlooking the River Irwell and facing towards Salford.
 The effect was that he was looking balefully at the city that thought so little of him as to sell his statue.
-It is currently being relocated onto the Salford bank of the Irwell to make way for a new footbridge linking Salford to the Spinningfield development.
+It was relocated onto the Salford bank of the Irwell to make way for a new footbridge linking Salford to the Spinningfield development.
+In May 2018 it was returned to Peel Park and placed on a plinth which was a replica of the original one it occupied.
+The statue was listed in December 2023.